-Note that we have a projective bundle formula \eqref{eqn:PBF-C-M} in $\sM_k$.
-We next proved that this formula with values in Abelian groups implies the projective bundle formula \eqref{eqn:P-B-F} with values in rings (and in this case, with values in graded $K$-algebras).
+Note that we have the projective bundle formula \eqref{eqn:PBF-C-M} in $\sM_k$.
+We next prove that this formula with values in abelian groups implies the projective bundle formula \eqref{eqn:P-B-F} with values in rings (and in this case, with values in graded $K$-algebras).